adautomendes/ds-servers/README.md

 Server used to expose the funcionalities of backend to external users and systems.
 Has all routes necessary to interacts with all servers.

 #### API Endpoints
 Find below all endpoints exposed by API server.
-Payload examples are available in Postman collection within this repo: ``DS_Servers.postman_collection.json``.
+Payload examples are available in Postman collection within this repo: `DS_Servers.postman_collection.json` and `DS_Servers_Env.postman_collection.json`.

 `POST http://<api_host>:<api_port>/auth/login`: used to authenticate the user.
 `POST http://<api_host>:<api_port>/auth/logout`: fake route just to inform client to delete token.